deborah-boat/Employee_Scheduling/README.md

 </details>

 ---

 ## Authentication and Security

-### Authentication

-Authentication is handled by **Auth0** using the `express-openid-connect` library.
+### Authentication **Auth0** using the `express-openid-connect` library.
 When a user clicks "Continue with Auth0", they are redirected to the Auth0 login page.
 After logging in, Auth0 redirects back to the app and a session cookie is created automatically.
 Protected routes use the `requiresAuth()` middleware to check if the user is logged in — if not, the request is rejected with `401 Unauthorized`.
 The user's profile is read from `req.oidc.user` and returned to the frontend so it can show the right dashboard.

 ### Security Decisions